davidjnelson/simple-catalog/README.md

 ## Notes

-This is the first time I've used node as a webapp, and my sql was a bit rusty!
 My goal was to create a product catalog with no more than 1,000 products.
 I decided to have a little fun with some performance optimizations.
 I certainly would write this differently if I had so many products I couldn't easily fit them in the browser memory, or download them quickly enough.

 ## Non Goals